- About us

 Reading content is the basic process.
 We take an extensive inventory of typography.
 Special attention should be given to the font in the news feed.

-From the first run, the application arouses pleasant emotions and makes one immerse into browsing.
+From the first run, the application is attractive and encourages immersion.

 Website choice at first launch